-Harnessing CDP to produce abrasive powders requires sophisticated steps with the right expertise, equipment and ingredients.
-We produce dry ice of a particular particle size, combine this with a proprietary amount of powdered reducing agents, pack the mixture into a steel containment system, and detonate this inside of a huge blast chamber.
+Harnessing CDP technology to produce abrasive powders requires sophisticated steps with the right expertise, equipment and ingredients.
+We produce dry ice of a particular particle size, combine this with a proprietary amount of powdered reducing agents, pack the mixture into a consumable steel containment system, and detonate this inside of a huge blast chamber.

 When CDP formulations detonate, about 50% – 70% of the explosive mass is converted into very fine powder comprised of about 90% – 95% metal oxides.
 The balance is carbon in various phases, including diamond.

 After detonation we remove CDP abrasives from the blast chamber via vacuum extraction starting with the removal of airborne particles.
 Once the atmosphere has been adequately cleared, a worker enters the vessel to recover material that has settled on the ground.